mantidproject/mantid/docs/source/concepts/MDWorkspace.rst

    -  The MDLeanEvent type contains only coordinates, signal and error.
-   -  The MDEvent type also contains a run index (for multiple runs summed into one workspace) and a detector ID, allowing for more information to be extracted.
+   -  The MDEvent type also contains a run index (for multiple runs summed into one workspace), a goniometer index (defining the goniometer settings when the event took place) and a detector ID, allowing for more information to be extracted.

 -  The class is named MDEventWorkspace.